OsauravO/oden-recipes/README.md

-This project maintains various recipes of different recipes.
+This project maintains various recipes of different dishes.